difli/build-your-own-rag-chatbot/README.md

-# Build Your Own RAG Chatbot with LangFlow
+# Build Your Own RAG Chatbot with Langflow

 Welcome to this innovative workshop where you will build and deploy your own Chatbot using Retrieval Augmented Generation and LangFlow.
 This session allows you to integrate cutting-edge AI technologies seamlessly, simplifying the development process and enabling you to focus more on creativity and functionality.